Infinite metacyclic subgroups of the mapping class group: Introduction

-\section{introduction}
+\section{Introduction}

-Let $\map(S_g)$ be the mapping class group of the closed orientable surface $S_g$ of genus $g \geq 2$.
+Let $\map(S_g)$ be the mapping class group of the closed orientable surface $S_g$ of genus $g\geq 2$.
 A metacyclic group is an extension of a cyclic group by a cyclic group.
-Given $F,G\in \map(S_g)$, it is natural to ask the following question: Can one derive equivalent conditions under which $F,G$ can have conjugates that generate a metacyclic group (i.e. $F$ and $G$ \textit{generate a metacyclic group up to conjugacy})?
-Ivanov (see \cite[Theorem 7.5A]{ivanov2}) derived equivalent under which two pure mapping classes commute in $\map(S_g)$.
-Subsequently, the finite abelian subgroups of $\map(S_g)$ have been extensively studied~\cite{BW,harvey,ab_bound}.
-Furthermore, in \cite{dhanwani, sanghi1, sanghi2}, the question (posed earlier) has been answered in the affirmative for finite metacyclic subgroups of $\map(S_g)$.
-Moreover, it was shown in \cite{sanghi1} that for $g\geq 5$, $\map(S_g)$ has an infinite metacyclic subgroup generated by a third root of a bounding pair map and an involution.
-Taking inspiration from these works, in this paper, we settle this question for infinite metacyclic subgroups of $\map(S_g)$ by characterizing these subgroups up to conjugacy.
+Given $F,G\in \map(S_g)$, it is natural to ask the following question: Can one derive necessary and sufficient conditions under which $F$ and $G$ generate a metacyclic subgroup of $\map(S_g)$?
+Ivanov (see \cite[Theorem 7.5A]{ivanov2}) derived necessary and sufficient conditions under which two pure mapping classes commute in $\map(S_g)$.
+Subsequently, the finite abelian subgroups of $\map(S_g)$ have been extensively studied~\cite{wootton,harvey,ab_bound}.
+Furthermore, in \cite{dhanwani, sanghi1, sanghi2}, the question (posed earlier) has been answered in the affirmative for finite metacyclic subgroups of $\map(S_g)$ up to conjugacy of their generators.
+Moreover, it was shown in \cite{sanghi1} that for $g\geq 5$, $\map(S_g)$ has an infinite metacyclic subgroup generated by a bounding pair map and an involution.
+Taking inspiration from these works, in this paper, we settle this question for infinite metacyclic subgroups of $\map(S_g)$.